-Whether you are in a wooded forest, or the open plains, the VX-3i will help you get the job done.
+Whether you are in a wooded forest, or the open plains, the VX-3i will help you get the job done for under 500 bucks.

 Vortex Optics Diamondback HP 4-16X42 (with Dead-Hold BDC Reticle)

-It’s no secret that we love Vortex, and we go nuts over their Diamondback optics.
+It’s no secret that we love the Vortex brand, and we go nuts over their Diamondback optics.
 What’s not to love about them?
 It’s one of the affordable lines Vortex offers that has more quality than it should for its price.
 You’re looking at XD glass elements, XR coatings, and ArmorTek coatings that provides you with Vortex’s excellent glass quality.

 Vortex gives their all when it comes to providing the best.
 That’s why they also include some neat freebies that you don’t always see in this price range.
+They are right up there when it comes to picking the best rifle scope under 500 bucks.
 If you’re curious as to why we drool over and applaud this American brand, you’ll have to check out the Diamondback for yourself!

 Nikon Monarch 3 4-16X42 BDC

 The Monarch is Nikon’s flagship optic line, and this Monarch 3 more than comes up to par.
-It’s got just the right amount of quality to justify its price, and you’ve also got the trusty Nikon name under its belt.
+It’s got just the right amount of quality to justify its price of under $500, and you’ve also got the trusty Nikon name under its belt.

 It’s outfitted with ballistic technology from the reticle and parallax correction turret to the zero reset turret and access to Spot On Ballistic Match Technology.
 It’s also going to deliver exceptional image quality with its fully multi-coated optics, Ultra ClearCoat, and quick focus eyepiece.